 The best HomeKit devices can be controlled with Apple’s voice assistant, Siri.
-With your voice or any Siri-enabled gadget, you can carry out hands-free commands and allow your smart home devices communicate with each other.
+With your voice or any Siri-enabled gadget, you can carry out hands-free commands and allow your smart home devices to communicate with each other.

 Whether you communicate with Siri via an Apple HomePod smart speaker or your iOS device, the assistant is ready to make your smart home more cohesive.
 HomeKit might not be as popular as Alexa or Google Home, but the number of companies that support Siri continues to grow.
 It's safe to say the best HomeKit devices are worth buying.